pyorkman/vue-lnl/README.md

 # vue-lnl
-Demo to show many of the basic directives and methods of using Vue.js
+Demo to show many of the basic and core directives and methods of using Vue.js

 All files included have inline CDN script tags to allow Vue to work without download, but node modules are included.